• Play the sound file

 However, I summoned up the spirit of the Blitz — "We never closed!" — and staggered in to Buckley Towers at last for this week's recording.
 After a generous bumper of Old Crow and a rub-down from Mandy, I felt fit to face the microphone.

-02 — Harassing Herman.
+02 — Harassment humbug.
 My man Herman Cain is getting a baptism of fire in his bid for the GOP nomination.

-The website Politico.com has accused Herb of the following appalling thing 15 years ago.
+The website Politico.com has accused Herb of the following appalling thing fifteen years ago.
 You might want to sit down for this, listeners, it's pretty gruesome.
 You ready?
 Quote:

 There were also descriptions of physical gestures that were not overtly sexual, but that made women who experienced or witnessed them uncomfortable and that they regarded as improper in a professional relationship.